This article was last updated on 24/10/2024

 Plug childcare gaps

 I chose not to go back to my office job after maternity leave, but went freelance instead.
 This meant I could spend more time with my children and didn’t have the eye-watering expense of full-time nursery fees - but it also meant I wasn’t earning enough to make mega pension contributions.
-Now I’m earning more, I’m keen to narrow my own gender pension gap.
+Now that I’m earning more, I’m keen to narrow my own gender pension gap.

 Bridge the self-employment gap